 Bridge the Gap and Solve Complex Business Challenges

-In this three-course certificate program, we’ll learn how to analyze an organizational problem and develop business requirements to tackle the challenge.
-You’ll discover how to craft both IT and non-IT solutions that address business objectives and reduce risk, and you’ll complement your systems knowledge with communication techniques that can resolve conflicts and build consensus.
+In this three-course certificate program, you’ll learn the day-to-day methodology of the business analyst.
+You’ll start with defining the problem and gathering requirements, then developing and implementing solutions based on real-world examples.
+You’ll discover how to craft both IT and non-IT solutions that address business objectives and reduce risk.
+You’ll complement your systems knowledge with facilitation techniques that can resolve conflicts and build consensus.

-Business analysts who want to advance in their field and other professionals who have business analysis responsibilities.
+Business analysts who want to advance in their field, other professionals with business-side exposure who want to transition into business analysis and data analysts who want to complement their skills.

 An instructor and a graduate of the Certificate in Business Analysis talk about how the program delivers the skills professionals need to advance in their careers.